kivy/kivy/doc/sources/contact.rst

         is.

     Mail
+        For users of our framework, there is a mailing list for support inquiries `on Google Groups <https://groups.google.com/group/kivy-users>`_.
+        Use this list if you have issues with your Kivy-based app.

-        We have a mailing list for developers
+        Also, we have a mailing list for matters that deal with development of the actual Kivy framework code
         `on Google Groups <https://groups.google.com/group/kivy-dev>`_.

     IRC